sudheerj/javascript-interview-questions/README.md

 77. ### How do you access history in javascript

-    The window.history object contains the browsers history.
+    The window.history object contains the browser's history.
 You can load previous and next URLs in the history using back() and next() methods.

     ```javascript
     function goBack() {